Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Preliminaries: Bayesian inverse problems and MCMC

-An important feature of the DA procedure is that it allows proposed moves to be rejected in the first stage solely based on operator surrogate evaluations.
-Such a feature potentially leads to a significant reduction in the query counts of the true PtO map during posterior sampling.
-On the other hand, the efficiency of DA MCMC relies heavily on the quality of surrogate approximation.
-When the operator surrogate predictions of the observable are accurate, most rejections occur during the first stage without PtO map evaluations, and most proposed moves passed to the second stage are accepted.
-Higher surrogate approximation error leads to more frequent second-stage rejection, thus increases average computational cost per Markov chain sample and deteriorates posterior sampling efficiency.
-See \cref{subsec:error} for more discussion on surrogate approximation in DA.
+The DA procedure allows proposed moves to be rejected in the first stage solely based on surrogate evaluations.
+This feature potentially leads to a significant reduction in the evaluation counts of the true PtO map during posterior sampling.
+On the other hand, the efficiency of DA MCMC relies heavily on the quality of the surrogate approximation.
+When the surrogate PtO map is accurate, most rejections occur during the first stage without model solutions, and most proposed moves passed to the second stage are accepted.
+Higher surrogate approximation error leads to more frequent second-stage rejection, thus increasing the average computational cost per Markov chain sample and deteriorating posterior sampling efficiency.
+See \cref{app:da_and_error} for additional discussion on surrogate approximation in DA MCMC.